LuisFelipeRamos/python_base_project/README.md

               └── figures        <- generated graphics and figures to be used in the report ├── src                    <- source code for use in this project │
-         ├── data                <- scripts to download data from original source │   └── make_dataset.py
+         ├── handle_data        <- scripts to download data from original source │   └── make_dataset.py
          │
          ├── features            <- scripts to turn raw data into features for modeling